isomerpages/mccy-ncov/index.md

               description: How you can volunteer
               url: /annual-reports/
             - title: Giving.Sg
-              description: How you can give
+              description: How you can give?
-              url: /careers/
+              url:
             - title: Donate
-              description: What I can give
+              description: What we can give?
-              url: /careers/
+              url:
     - infobar:
         title: Where do I go if I want updates one the 2019-nCoV situation?
         subtitle: